-Here they are with my pine cone ornaments (click here for the how to).
 Hopefully they’ll sell like hot cakes at the school Christmas Fair!
 I’m now full of ideas of what to do with the half kilo of clay I have left…

 Here’s what I did with the half kilo of clay I had leftover.
 I’ve been waiting for an excuse to get the VonShef Cookie Cutter with Personalised Letterpress Stamp Embosser and this seems like a good one.